benngermin/epq/replit.md

   - Fixed navigation buttons to avoid keyboard overlap by adjusting their position when keyboard is visible
   - Prevented unwanted keyboard activation by disabling autofocus on mobile-view paths
   - Enhanced overall mobile responsiveness for better user experience when providing feedback
+- **Fixed chat interface keyboard overlap**: Updated SimpleStreamingChat component to be keyboard-aware on mobile-view paths.
+The chat input and buttons now properly position themselves above the keyboard when it appears, preventing the keyboard from covering the interface elements

 ## System Architecture
 The application follows a client-server architecture.